longhorn/website/content/docs/1.4.2/deploy/upgrade/auto-upgrade-engine.md

 At this time, Longhorn will automatically do offline upgrade for the volume similar to the detached volume case.

 #### 3. What Happened If The Upgrade Fails?
-If a volume failed to upgrade its engine, the engine image in volume's spec will remain to be different than the engine image in the volume's status.
+If a volume's engine fails to upgrade, the volume's status won't change.
-Longhorn will continuously retry to upgrade until it succeeds.
+Because the status will remain different from the spec, Longhorn will retry the upgrade until it succeeds.

-If there are too many volumes that fail to upgrade per node (i.e., more than the `concurrent automatic engine upgrade per node limit` setting), Longhorn will stop upgrading volume on that node.
+If there are too many volumes that fail to upgrade per node (i.e., more than the `concurrent automatic engine upgrade per node limit` setting), Longhorn will stop upgrading volumes on that node.